arviz-devs/arviz-project/governance/community_architecture.md

 project and can provide valuable insight on the project.
 They are therefore actively consulted and can participate in the same communication channels as Core Contributors.
-However, unlike Core Contributors, Recurrent Contributors don't have voting, managing or writing rights.
+However, unlike Core Contributors, Recurrent Contributors only vote in elections and don't have managing or writing rights.

-In practice, this translates in participating from private team discussions (i.e. in Slack or live meetings) but not being able to vote in elections for the Random Variables Council members nor having commit rights on GitHub.
+In practice, this translates in participating from private team discussions (i.e. in Slack or live meetings) but having commit rights on GitHub, nor admin rights on other services, nor being eligible as candidates for the Random Variables council.

 The Recurrent Contributor position will often be an intermediate step for people in becoming Core Contributors once their contributions are frequent enough